node-real/synpress/README.md

 launch test runner UI

 Options:
-  -cf, --configFile <path>  specify a path to *.js file where configuration values are set -h, --help                display help for command
+  -cf, --config-file <path>  specify a path to *.js file where configuration values are set -h, --help                display help for command
 ```